 Number of hours: Licensees must complete an average of at least one hour of cultural competency education per year during an audit period.
 An audit period is two renewal cycles, for example every four years for most licensees.
 Required hours will be based on the number of years licensed during the audit period; any portion of a year licensed will require one hour of cultural competency education.
 For example, a licensee who has been licensed for 3.5 years during the audit period will be required to obtain four hours of cultural competency education.
 Hours may be obtained at any time during the audit period.
 For example, either one four-hour experience, or four one-hour courses taken annually, would satisfy the requirement.

-courses approved by the Oregon Health Authority.
+courses approved by the Oregon Health Authority on the OHA Cultural Competence Continuing Education (CCCE) webpage.

 Tracking completion: Licensees may track educational hours on an